-- (1) Capital Purchases: If the requisition is for the purchase of a capital item (\$10,000.00 or more) one of the following alternative procedures should be followed: - (a) If an Unbudgeted capital expenditure, See (Section VIII, A). - (b) If the capital expenditure is budgeted and the item is \$50,000 or more it must be competitively bid, as described in (Section VII). - (c) If a budgeted capital expenditure of less than \$50,000.00, the item may be acquired through Purchasing as described on the next page. - (2) Requisition: complete a requisition as described in Section III, B, and forwarding a copy to the Purchasing Department. - (3) Preparation of Purchase Order: Purchasing will enter the requisition into the computer system for preparation of a purchase order document.
+- (1) Capital Purchases: If the requisition is for the purchase of a capital item (\$10,000.00 or more) one of the following alternative procedures should be followed: - (a) If an Unbudgeted capital expenditure, See VII, A, pg.20. - (b) If the capital expenditure is budgeted and the item is \$50,000 or more it must be competitively bid, as described in Section VI, B, pg 17-19. - (c) If a budgeted capital expenditure of less than \$50,000.00 the item may be acquired through Purchasing as described in page Section VI, A, pg 17. - (2) Requisition: complete a requisition as described in Section III, B, and forwarding a copy to the Purchasing Department. - (3) Preparation of Purchase Order: Purchasing will enter the requisition into the computer system for preparation of a purchase order document.
 If funds are unavailable, the Purchasing Department will return the requisition to the department.
-Purchasing will attempt to obtain three written or phone quotations for purchase orders with a value of \$2,500 to \$9,999.99.
+Purchasing will attempt to obtain three written or phone quotations for purchase orders with a value of \$500 to \$9,999.99.
 Purchasing will attempt to obtain three written quotes for purchases orders with a value of \$10,000 but less than \$50,000.00.
-Purchases in excess of \$50,000 require the formal bid process as described on pages 20-22, Section VII. - (4) Placing Order: For purchases requiring delivery of items, Purchasing will send the original copy of the purchase order to the vendor (if required) and distribute copies as follows: - (a) a copy to Purchasing to be retained with original requisition. - (b) a copy to the Auditor. - (c) a copy to the originating department.
+Purchases in excess of \$50,000 require the formal bid process as described on pages 17-19, Section VI. - (4) Placing Order: For purchases requiring delivery of items, Purchasing will send the original copy of the purchase order to the vendor (if required) and distribute copies as follows: - (a) a copy to Purchasing to be retained with original requisition. - (b) a copy to the Auditor. - (c) a copy to the originating department.